Information correct as at May 2018

 Please note that your visa application fee will not be refunded if you withdraw your application.

 - Please aim to submit your visa application one month before current visa expires.
-Visa-on-Campus applications will, however, be accepted up until three working days before the expiry date.
+Visa-on-Campus applications will, however, be accepted up until three working days before the expiry date, or five working days if evidence of funding includes sponsorship forms or joint bank accounts.
 Any later than this the application must be sent to the Student Processing Unit in Palmerston North.

 - Applications can only be accepted from students in person.